EugeneN/twic/README.md

 - links are resolved and shown as on a Hacker News - just domains;

-- extra options and data are shown on mouse over.
+- extra options and data are shown on mouse over;

+- uses Twitter streaming API and websockets and client side storage to react instantly on user input.

 All the checks are done automatically in background.
 User has a very simple workflow - if the single button in user interface is orange, then he/she may click on it and get new tweets.
 The button becomes grey until next tweets will be available.